 Jackson Park and the Midway Plaisance

-Inventions and Facts about the Chicago World's Fair: Fun Facts for Kids
+Facts about the Chicago World's Fair: Fun Facts for Kids

 The opening celebration featured a naval review of the leading warships of the world.
 The 35 warships of the era were joined by the three Columbian caravels.
 The ships extended for 3 miles and represented the United States, Great Britain, France, Germany, Russia, Italy, Spain, Brazil, Holland, and Argentina.